Xiaojing-Tan/MF2103-VT23-Project/README.md

 1. Download the Wiznet’s GitHub repository
     - Go to https://github.com/Wiznet/ioLibrary_Driver
-    - Select Code → Download ZIP
+    - Select Code &rarr; Download ZIP
     - Unzip the downloaded zip file to the base directory of your Keil project.
 2. In Keil MDK, import the following C-files into your project.
 It is good practice to add them to a new “Source Group”, that can—for example—be called Ethernet.
     - Ethernet/socket.c